Expected changes with Dropbox on File Provider

 Linked Dropbox accounts can’t be on different experiences on the same device.

-• If you have two Dropbox accounts linked on a device, both accounts must meet the eligibility requirements to migrate to Dropbox for macOS on File Provider on that device.
+• If you have two Dropbox accounts linked on a device, both accounts must meet the eligibility requirements to migrate to Dropbox on File Provider on that device.

-• If both accounts are eligible, after choosing to migrate to the Dropbox for macOS on File Provider, both accounts will be updated on startup of the Dropbox desktop app.
+• If both accounts are eligible, after choosing to migrate to the Dropbox on File Provider, both accounts will be updated on startup of the Dropbox desktop app.

 • If one account is ineligible, both accounts will remain on the legacy Dropbox for macOS experience.